 The process of building these tools was far from an afterthought.
 “We developed a really cool system where we could pre-render all of the bits and pieces that make up a lighting shot prior to rendering from a simple command line,” Minaya recalls.
 “And so with very little effort, we could look at all of the assets, all of their looks and effects, VFX, matte painting, and everything else tied together.
 We could even use environment lights.
 We could get a pre-look at everything, fix any technical issues we saw, and then the lighters could hit the ground running.”

 Minaya continues, “”You know a lot of these sets were massive–The Land of the Remembered was huge, The cemetery was very heavy because every grave had thousands of petals and candles and hundred pieces of set dressing.
 So we built an automated system of culling based on the camera frustum and the distance from the camera would set the level of detail for both geometry and displacement.”

-When we asked what the best part of working on the show was, Minaya didn’t hesitate with her reply.
+When we asked what the best part of working on The Book of Life, Minaya didn’t hesitate with her reply.
 “I would say by far it was the team.
 We had a lot of good-hearted people working on this team, and we encouraged each other to work really collaboratively.
 That brought a lot out of everyone, because everyone felt like they were a part of it – their voices were heard.”

 “I think in general, in animation, and really any kind of work environment, that’s a really positive thing.
 I feel really privileged to have been able to be on this team.
 We had access to the director and art director and all of that made for an amazing show.”